thejoshwolfe/yauzl/README.md

 It's possible for the `readStream` it to emit errors for several reasons.
 For example, if zlib cannot decompress the data, the zlib error will be emitted from the `readStream`.
-Two more error cases are if the decompressed data has too many or too few actual bytes compared to the reported byte count from the entry's `uncompressedSize` field. yauzl notices this false information and emits an error from the `readStream` after some number of bytes have already been piped through the stream.
+Two more error cases (when `validateEntrySizes` is `true`) are if the decompressed data has too many or too few actual bytes compared to the reported byte count from the entry's `uncompressedSize` field. yauzl notices this false information and emits an error from the `readStream` after some number of bytes have already been piped through the stream.

-Because of this check, clients can always trust the `uncompressedSize` field in `Entry` objects.
+This check allows clients to trust the `uncompressedSize` field in `Entry` objects.
 Guarding against [zip bomb](http://en.wikipedia.org/wiki/Zip_bomb) attacks can be accomplished by doing some heuristic checks on the size metadata and then watching out for the above errors.
 Such heuristics are outside the scope of this library,